UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-16.md

 By October 1832, Gützlaff had been hired as an interpreter and guide for the _Sylph_, an armed clipper that was built in India for the Parsi merchant Rustomji Cowasji Banaji.
 The _Sylph_ had recently arrived from Calcutta with a cargo of opium and was chartered by the traders William Jardine and James Matheson to seek out new trading locations along the Chinese coast.[^19]

-Gützlaff’s account of this third voyage, published in London in 1834 as the final part of his _Journal of Three Voyages Along the Coast of China_, notes that he joined the _Sylph_ only _‘_After much consultation with others, and a conflict in my own mind’.[^20] His account of the voyage, in an uncharacteristically diplomatic manner, makes no mention of the opium that was sold from the vessel, which as translator he presumably negotiated prices for.
+Gützlaff’s account of this third voyage, published in London in 1834 as the final part of his _Journal of Three Voyages Along the Coast of China_, notes that he joined the _Sylph_ only ‘After much consultation with others, and a conflict in my own mind’.[^20] His account of the voyage, in an uncharacteristically diplomatic manner, makes no mention of the opium that was sold from the vessel, which as translator he presumably negotiated prices for.

-Gützlaff does state, however, that he took and distributed three times the number of religious books on this trip as he had on his earlier voyages, providing ‘an opportunity of scattering the light of divine truth’.[^21] The Sylph returned to Lintin Island (Nei Lingding Island), the centre for opium trading near Macau, on 19 April 1833.[^22]
+Gützlaff does state, however, that he took and distributed three times the number of religious books on this trip as he had on his earlier voyages, providing ‘an opportunity of scattering the light of divine truth’.[^21] The _Sylph_ returned to Lintin Island (Nei Lingding Island), the centre for opium trading near Macau, on 19 April 1833.[^22]

 In December 1833, on renewal of its Royal Charter, the East India Company lost its monopoly and therefore control of British trade with China, rendering opium trading essentially unregulated and, as a result, extremely competitive.
 Gützlaff continued to be employed by Jardine Matheson & Company, who were determined to dominate the trade, making at least four more voyages between 1833 and 1835.[^23]

 One of these journeys had the additional purpose of obtaining tea seeds and plants, as well as information about their cultivation and processing.
-There was concern that Britain’s substantial market for tea, worth £4 million a year to the East India Company and the source of 7% of Britain’s public revenue in excise duties, created a dependency on a potentially unstable supply at Canton.[^24]
+There was concern that Britain’s substantial market for tea, worth four million pounds a year to the East India Company and the source of 7 per cent of Britain’s public revenue in excise duties, created a dependency on a potentially unstable supply at Canton.[^24]

 Attempts to reduce the unidirectional transfer of European silver to China had resulted in a triangular trade, in which opium grown in India was illegally traded to China by ‘country traders’ such as Jardine Matheson & Co.
 The narcotics trade between India and China remained officially independent of the East India Company, who nevertheless used the resulting silver to purchase Chinese tea.
 This model was obviously disrupted when the East India Company was converted into what became an essentially administrative body, responsible principally for the government of India.[^25]

 The establishment of Indian tea plantations offered a way for the Company to short-circuit the Chinese trade.
-George J. Gordon was sent by the East India Company’s Tea Committee to China from India in June 1834, where he engaged Jardine Matheson & Co to assist him.[^26]  He secretly travelled into the hills of Fujian with Gützlaff as translator, seeking tea seeds, plants and cultivators to send to India.
+George J. Gordon was sent by the East India Company’s Tea Committee to China from India in June 1834, where he engaged Jardine Matheson & Co. to assist him.[^26]  He secretly travelled into the hills of Fujian with Gützlaff as translator, seeking tea seeds, plants and cultivators to send to India.
 Most of the seedlings ultimately died, and tea production in Assam proceeded using local plants but neverthrless drew on the technical knowledge of Chinese workers.[^27]

 Following the end of East India Company’s monopoly in China, Robert Morrison’s services as translator were transferred to Lord Napier, the newly appointed Chief Superintendent of Trade for the British Government.
 Arriving at Canton in late July 1834 without an official permit, Napier attempted to establish direct diplomatic relations with Chinese officials, in which Britain, having established global naval dominance alongside a substantial Asian empire, sought to be treated as an equal.

 Napier had Robert Morrison direct a letter directly to Lu Kun, Governor-General of Liangguang, rather than going through the Canton Hong merchants as the East India Company had customarily done.[^28] Lu Kun refused to accept private letters from an ‘outside barbarian’, creating a diplomatic impasse.
-Robert Morrison died on 1 August 1834, within a week of Napier’s arrival, and was replaced as official translator by his twenty-year-old son, John Robert Morrison.
+Robert Morrison died on 1 August 1834, within a week of Napier’s arrival, and was replaced as official translator by his 20 year old son, John Robert Morrison.

 In August 1834, in the midst of growing frustration, Lord Napier wrote to London suggesting, for the first time, that the British might take possession of Hong Kong island to establish a trading entrepôt.
 When Lu Kun halted British and American trade, ordering Chinese staff to leave the factories, Napier ordered two British frigates and a cutter to approach Canton, exchanging fire with Chinese forces at Whampoa.